Tax codes for new employees: the Starter Checklist

 If you are still on an M1 /W1 code at the end of the tax year you may not have paid the right amount of tax and could be due a refund.The refund should happen automatically when HMRC reconcile the employer returns.
 If this happens, you should be repaid in about June / July following the end of the tax year.

 In order to claim a refund before this, you will need to contact the tax office for a refund – see https://www.gov.uk/claim-tax-refund/too-much-tax-taken-from-your-pay#2 .
 If HMRC asks you to send in your P60 form(s), make sure you keep copies.

 If your new employer is still using a 1100L W1 or M1 code at the end of the tax year, then, at the start of the next tax year, they should change your code to the standard cumulative code for that new tax year.

 This code will be issued if you answer ‘C’ to the above question.

 As you have confirmed that you are receiving income from elsewhere, the assumption is that you are already receiving your tax free personal allowance against that other source of income.

-The BR code tells your employer to collect tax at the basic rate against your full earnings (the basic rate of income tax have been 20% for a number of years).
+The BR code tells your employer to collect tax at the basic rate against your full earnings (the basic rate of income tax has been 20% for a number of years).

 For your only (or main) job, an 0T code will not produce the right result, as it does not give you any tax free pay.
-If this had happened, you should contact HMRC on the Income Tax Helpline 0300 200 3300 / 0845 300 0627 or via the on-line form, so that the correct code can be issued to your employer.
+If this has happened, you should contact HMRC on the Income Tax Helpline 0300 200 3300 or via the on-line form, so that the correct code can be issued to your employer.
 You may wish to discuss the matter with your employer first.